River Raid: Legacy

 Carol Shaw won several awards for River Raid.
 In 2017, Shaw won The Game Awards Industry Icon Award.

 Shaw left Activision and the video game industry after programming the game Happy Trails (1983) for the Intellivision and releasing ports of River Raid for the Atari 5200 and 800 computer system.
 In 2017, Shaw won The Game Awards Industry Icon Award for her contributions to the video game industry.

 River Raid popularized vertically scrolling shooters among the home console audiences.
 The Atari 2600 was experiencing what video game historian Brett Weiss described as "a resurgence of sorts" after Nintendo had success in the marketplace with the Nintendo Entertainment System.
-Atari had just re-released the system a smaller budget-priced revision in 1986.
-Atari had convinced Activision to develop more games for the Atari 2600, starting with a port of the Activision game Ghostbusters (1984).
+Atari had just re-released the system as a smaller budget-priced revision in 1986.
+Atari had convinced Activision to develop more games for the Atari 2600, starting with a port of the game Ghostbusters (1984).
 Activision released River Raid II, which was designed by Dan Kitchen and coded by David Lubar.
-Kitchen explained that at this period, Activision wanted to focus on licenses and brands over original concepts, and as River Raid was one of those top-selling games, they wanted a sequel to capitalize on it.
+Kitchen explained that at this time, Activision wanted to focus on licenses and brands over original concepts, and as River Raid was one of the top-selling games, they wanted a sequel to capitalize on it.
 Lubar had previously coded games for 20th Century Fox and Spectravideo.
-Lubrar recalled that making the game was "tough, really tough since I knew how good the original River Raid was and assumed people would make comparisons".
+Lubar recalled that making the game was "tough, really tough since I knew how good the original River Raid was and assumed people would make comparisons".
 River Raid II uses the same polynomial algorithm Shaw used to create the scrolling playfield to have the sequel resemble the original game.
 The game was developed in about five months and sold over 501,000 copies.

-A third game, River Raid: The Mission of No Return, was shown at the 1991 Summer Consumer Electronics Show for the Super Nintendo Entertainment System but was never released.
+A third game, River Raid: The Mission of No Return, was shown at the 1991 Summer Consumer Electronics Show for the Super Nintendo Entertainment System, but was never released.
 Next Generation reported that the game was cancelled following poor reception at the event.
 As of 2021, there have been no further official sequels to the game.